NETWAYS/foreman-training/plugins/08_openscap.md

 ### Create an Activation key

-Navigate to "Content > Activation Keys" and click on "Create Activation Key".
+Navigate to "Content > Lifecycle > Activation Keys" and click on "Create Activation Key".
 In the form name it "CentOS" and simply select the Environment "Library" and the Content View "Default Organisation View" representing upstream.

 !SLIDE supplemental solutions